-Every year we discuss with the Scheme's key, long term asset managers how they could better use stewardship to deliver on the Scheme's Net Zero 2035 goal.
+Every year discussions take place with the Scheme's key, long-term asset managers about how they could better use stewardship to deliver on the Scheme's Net Zero 2035 ambition.
 Creating a Net Zero Stewardship Programme, based on the Paris Aligned Investment Initiative (PAII) Net Zero Stewardship Toolkit, managers were provided with a framework to achieve three goals: drive emission reductions over 15 years; establish materiality-based and goal-orientated engagement plans which would be trackable and refreshed regularly; and to support industry collaborative engagements where appropriate.
-To achieve this, managers have four objectives:
+To achieve this, managers have four objectives: 1.
+5-year portfolio coverage target Implement a 5-year engagement plan with stewardship strategies, policies and action plans in place to align investments with net zero 2.
+Focus on the top 70% largest emitters Managers must focus on the top 70% of the heaviest carbon emitters in the Scheme's portfolio, pushing them to align with a net zero pathway, either through direct or collective engagement and stewardship actions 3.
+Escalation strategy Managers must establish an escalation strategy for non-improvers over time and if after 5 years no progress is made, divestment of that investment is expected

-- 1. 5-year portfolio coverage target - Implement a 5-year engagement plan with stewardship strategies, policies and action plans in place to align investments with net zero - 2.
-Focus on the top 70% biggest emitters Managers must focus on the top 70% of the heaviest carbon emitters in the Scheme's portfolio, pushing them to align with a net zero pathway, either through direct or collective engagement and stewardship actions - 3.
-Escalation strategy - Managers must establish an escalation strategy for non-improvers over time and if after 5 years no progress is made, divestment of that investment is expected - 4.
-Reporting - Managers are expected to report progress against milestones to BTPS quarterly.
+4. Reporting Managers are expected to report progress against milestones to BTPS quarterly.

 As companies do not change overnight, we cannot expect progress to be linear, therefore measuring milestones will be key to monitoring progress.
 In line with the Net Zero Stewardship Toolkit, we have asked managers to monitor the progress of their investments against five milestones:

 - i.
 Not aligned

 - ii.
 Committed to aligning

 - iii.
 Aligning towards a net zero pathway

 - iv.
 Aligned to a net zero pathway

 - v.
 Net zero

 With changes to data, investment strategy, corporate actions and stewardship advancing, we expect this programme to evolve over time.
 Progress can be different across asset classes.
-For instance, the guidance for private equity investors was released in May 2023 and BTPS subsequently discussed it with our private equity managers.
-Education on alignment to a net zero pathway is only just starting in this asset class, whilst progress in other asset classes is more advanced.
+For instance, the guidance for private equity investors was released in May 2023 and Brightwell has been working with the Scheme's private equity manager on the good progress we've seen there, albeit from a lower baseline.
+Education on alignment to a net zero pathway is still generally in its infancy in this asset class, whilst progress in other asset classes is more advanced.
 We are mindful of where the market is at but continue to push for alignment across all asset classes in which we invest.